tlindner/VDGSIZZLE/README.md

-VDG Sizzle is a program to allow you to quickly see all of the SAME/VDG video modes.
+VDG Sizzle is a program to allow you to quickly see all of the SAM/VDG video modes.
+Quick blog post explaining this: https://tlindner.macmess.org/?p=1046

 BY TIM LINDNER